-- Turn screw counterclockwise until engine loses power while cutting. - Then, turn screw clockwise in 1/16 of a turn increments only until the engine has power while cutting.
+- Turn screw counterclockwise descent until engine loses power while cutting. - Then, turn screw clockwise in 1/16 of a turn increments only until the engine has power while cutting.

-NOTE: If the unit will not operate properly after making these adjustments, take the unit to your Sears Service Center/Department.
+NOTE: If the unit will not operate property after making these adjustments, take the unit to your Sears service center.